tomaarsen/attention_sinks/README.md

 ## Overview

+This repository is an open-source implementation of the [Efficient Streaming Language Models with Attention Sinks](https://arxiv.org/abs/2309.17453) paper.

 * Extend existing LLMs (e.g. Llama 2) to infinite length without sacrificing efficiency and performance, without any retraining.
   * Model perplexities were stable even after 4 million tokens!
-  * Unlike with regular `transformers`, there is no linear memory increase and no extremely slow inference due to memory issues at higher sequence lengths.
+  * Unlike with regular `transformers`, memory usage is constant and thus the inference does not get extremely slow due to memory issues at higher sequence lengths.
+  * Models using attention sinks have been shown to perform very well at the task of recalling a value from 20 lines back, even if the model has already processed hundreds of thousands of lines, whereas models using regular dense or window attention fall to 0% after having processed a few thousand tokens.
 * The `attention_sinks` API allows for a drop-in replacement of the `transformers` API:
   ```python
   from attention_sinks import AutoModel